-Halloween is one of the favorite holidays in my house.
+Halloween is one of my favorite holidays in my house.
 However, since school has gone back into session and football season kicked off we are on go mode all the time and Halloween snuck up on us this year.
 Therefore, over the weekend we spent a day getting in the Halloween spirit.
 And today I’m sharing with you some things that my family did to get in the mood for Halloween in case it snuck up on you this year as well.

 Go Pumpkin Picking

 Usually, the boys go pumpkin picking with the school, but we’ve never made it a family event.
 However, this year their dad and I were chaperones on their field trips.
 We lucked up this year and two of the boys were going on the same day to the same patch.
 We went to Holly Forks Pumpkin Patch and it was a lovely experience.

 With the school, they were only able to pick little pumpkins, however, their dad and I got one for their older brother and two large ones after the field trip was over, so we could experiment with some new pumpkin goodies this year.

 Make Pumpkin Goodies

 Most years we do pumpkin carving and bake the pumpkin seeds and leave it at that.
 However, this year we made pumpkin pie for the first time, in addition to pumpkin seeds, and if I do say so myself it turned out quite well.